Connected algebraic groups acting on three-dimensional Mori fibrations: Description of the equivariant links

-\textbf{Acknowledgments.} We would like to thank Michel Brion, Paolo Cascini, Alessio Corti, Enrica Floris, Anne-Sophie Kaloghiros, Lucy Moser-Jauslin, and Boris Pasquier for interesting discussions related to this work.
-The first-named author acknowledges support by the Swiss National Science Foundation Grant ``Birational transformations of threefolds'' 200020\_178807.
-The third-named author is supported by the Project FIBALGA ANR-18-CE40-0003-01.
-This work received partial support from the French "Investissements d\textquoteright Avenir" program and from project ISITE-BFC (contract ANR-lS-IDEX-OOOB).
+\textbf{Funding.} The first-named author acknowledges support by the Swiss National Science Foundation Grant ``Birational transformations of threefolds'' [200020\_178807].
+The third-named author is supported by the Project FIBALGA [contract ANR-18-CE40-0003-01].
+This work received partial support from the French "Investissements d\textquoteright Avenir" program and from project ISITE-BFC [contract ANR-lS-IDEX-OOOB].
+The IMB receives support from the EIPHI Graduate School [contract ANR-17-EURE-0002].

+\textbf{Acknowledgments.} We would like to thank Michel Brion, Paolo Cascini, Alessio Corti, Enrica Floris, Anne-Sophie Kaloghiros, Lucy Moser-Jauslin, and Boris Pas\-quier for interesting discussions related to this work.
+We are also very grateful to the anonymous referees for their valuable comments and suggestions which greatly helped to improve this article.